abeituni/NBA_analysis/README.md

 We are using Tableau to created our visualizations and storyboard.

 ##### Wireframe for our dashboard
 To  create our wireframe, we are using Microsoft Visio.
+It was a rough draft of essentially what we want the dashboardd to look like.